shishir28/learning/RabbitMQ/README.md

-Sample application which has .net and node js producer but only nodejs consumer.
+Sample application which has .net and node js producer.
+Consumer is only written in nodejs.